slarimore02/terraform-gcp-avi-controller-gcp/README.md

 * Run Ansible playbook to configure initial settings and GCP Full Access Cloud

 # Environment Requirements

+## Google Cloud Platform
+The following are GCP prerequisites for running this module:
+* Service Account created for the Avi Controller
+* Projects identified for the Controller, Network, Service Engines, Storage, and Backend Servers.
+By default this be the a single project as set by the "project" variable.
+Optionally the "network_project", "service_engine_project", "storage_project", and "server_project" variables can be set to use a different project than the project the Controller will be deployed to.
+* If more than 1 project will be used "Disable Cross-Project Service Account Usage" organizational policy must be set to "Not enforced" and the the Service Account must be added to those additional projects.

 ## Google Provider
-For authenticating to GCP you must leverage either the "GOOGLE_APPLICATION_CREDENTIALS={{path}}" environment variable or use "gcloud auth application-default login"
+For authenticating to GCP you must leverage either the "GOOGLE_APPLICATION_CREDENTIALS={{path_to_service_account_key}}" environment variable or use "gcloud auth application-default login"
 ## Controller Image
 The AVI Controller image for GCP should be uploaded to a GCP Cloud Storage bucket before running this module with the path specified in the controller-image-gs-path variable.
 This can be done with the following gsutil commands: